+The Short-Term Note was paid in full on June 1, 2023.
 The Long-Term Note is unsecured and matures on November 9, 2025.
 It carries an annual interest rate of 4% until the first anniversary of issuance, then 8% thereafter until the Long-Term Note is paid in full.
-The Company will be required to make a principal payment of \$2.5 million on the second anniversary of the Long-Term Note.
-As of April 15, 2023, the full \$5.5 million remained outstanding under the Long-Term Note and the Company had paid an aggregate amount of interest on the Long-Term Note of \$32,263.
+The Company will be required to make a principal payment of \$2.74 million on the second anniversary of the Long-Term Note.
+As of April 15, 2024, the full \$5.5 million remained outstanding under the Long-Term Note and the Company had paid an aggregate amount of interest on the Long-Term Note of \$1,263.